redstone99/hass-alert2/README.md

          annotate_messages: true
          throttle_fires_per_mins: [ 10, 60 ]

-Note `reminder_frequency_mins` or `throttle_fires_per_mins` may be specified as a list using a YAML flow sequece or on separate lines.
+Note `reminder_frequency_mins` or `throttle_fires_per_mins` may be specified as a list using a YAML flow sequence or on separate lines.
 The following two are identical in YAML:

         reminder_frequency_mins: [ 10, 20, 60 ]
         reminder_frequency_mins: